 (7) Applicability of Emergency Power Requirements.

-(a) Within 36 months of the effective date of this chapter, existing programs with 50 or more beds shall complete the installation and acceptance of a working system as required in this regulation.
+[(a) Within 36 months of the effective date of this chapter, existing programs with 50 or more beds shall complete the installation and acceptance of a working system as required in this regulation.]

 (a) An assisted living program shall be exempt from the requirements of §F of this regulation if the program can safely transfer residents through an enclosed corridor to a building that is equipped with an electrical power generator that satisfies the requirements of §E of this regulation.

 (b) An assisted living program may request a waiver from the requirements of §F of the regulation in accordance with the procedures outlined in COMAR 10.07.14.08 on a year-to-year basis.
-The program shall demonstrate in the waiver request financial hardship that would adversely affect the program's viability.
+The program shall demonstrate in the waiver request financial hardship that would create an undue financial burden on the facility and will require the facility to cease operation.

 (c) When the Department grants a waiver to an assisted living program for the requirements of §F of this regulation, the assisted living program shall: